Sep 10 2009

 Early one morning in Maine I heard a girl calling in the woods, “Ho!”
 When I looked for the voice I found a young raven.

 Crows and ravens are in the same family but they aren’t friends.
-Crows are smaller and sometimes preyed on by the smarter more powerful ravens, so crows raise the alarm – if appropriate – when they see a raven.
+Crows are smaller and sometimes preyed upon by the smarter more powerful ravens, so crows raise the alarm – if appropriate – when they see a raven.

 I say “if appropriate” because crows are careful.
 If they don’t think they can safely make a ruckus they quietly leave the scene.
 But if the raven is at a disadvantage, watch out!

 That morning at Acadia I saw two ravens fly over the road.
 About ten minutes later six crows showed up.
 As they approached, a crow called from one of the trees but instead of happily joining one of their own the flock zoomed into the tree scolding loudly.
 They had surrounded an immature raven speaking “crow.”